DHEA: Evidence for anti-aging claims is weak

 What does DHEA have to do with aging?

-DHEA may eventually prove to have benefits in treating people diagnosed with certain conditions, such as adrenal insufficiency, lupus, ovarian dysfunction and allergies.
+DHEA may eventually prove to have benefits in treating people diagnosed with certain conditions, such as adrenal insufficiency and lupus.
 However, further studies are needed.

 See more In-depth